How can I register?

 There are a few limited exceptions:

-- Campers who suffer a physical illness or injury and whose attending physician certifies in writing that the illness or injury will not allow the camper to safely participate in camp are eligible for a refund less a cancellation fee of $200.
+- Campers who suffer an illness or injury and whose attending physician certifies in writing that the illness or injury will not allow the camper to safely participate in camp are eligible for a refund less a cancellation fee of $200.

 - Campers who are forced to leave camp early due to physical injury or illness certified by his or her physician can receive a prorated refund less the $200 cancellation fee.
 Homesickness or dismissal from camp are not grounds for refund.